-For this year's report, we have changed the way we measure waiting times.
-In particular, we have excluded those housed applicants who were awarded a downsizing or armed forces priority as well as those who were housed in a property requiring a local connection.
-This is because in all three examples, the waiting times were distorting the results and gave a false impression to people using the waiting times as a guide to how quickly they could be housed.
+We have excluded those housed applicants who were awarded a downsizing or armed forces priority as well as those who were housed in a property requiring a local connection.
+This is because in all three examples, the waiting times give a false impression to people using the waiting times as a guide to how quickly they could be housed.
 The reasons for this are as follows:

 - Many people who are downsizing wait for a suitable property to become available in the area of their choice.
 Their waiting times are therefore longer than average. - The higher priority for people who have served in the armed forces is given to reduce their waiting time.
-The scheme therefore distorts the data for people who have no such priority.

-• Housing schemes (mainly in villages) requiring a local connection are often let to people in lower bands and with short waiting times.
+The scheme therefore distorts the data for people who have no such priority. - Housing schemes (mainly in villages) requiring a local connection are often let to people in lower bands and with short waiting times.